Skip to main content

 Add to Outlook

-Anyone can take part in Earth Hour 2024, and you don’t need to sign up or register.
+Anyone can take part in Earth Hour 2025 and you don’t need to sign up or register.
 All you need to do is switch off any non-essential lights for 60 minutes.
-That’s all you need to do.

 Switching your lights off has the added benefit of lowering your electricity use.
-In fact, you could save around £7 in Great Britain and £30 in Northern Ireland (NI) a year by switching off your lights when you leave the room.
+You could save around £7 a year in Great Britain (GB) and £9 in Northern Ireland (NI) by switching lights off when you leave the room.

 You don’t have to sit in the dark for an hour.
 Put the time to good use with one of these activities: